 Measure Code: RS-APL-RFRC-V06-160601

+Review Deadline: 1/1/2022

 Room Air Conditioner Recycling

 Description

 This measure describes the savings resulting from running a drop off service taking existing residential, inefficient Room Air Conditioner units from service, prior to their natural end of life.
 This measure assumes that though a percentage of these units will be replaced this is not captured in the savings algorithm since it is unlikely that the incentive made someone retire a unit that they weren’t already planning to retire.
 The savings therefore relate to the unit being taken off the grid as opposed to entering the secondary market.
 The Net to Gross factor applied to these units should incorporate adjustments that account for those participants who would have removed the unit from the grid anyway.